hellcat27/omnibytecapstone/readme.md

-## Senior capstone project for Omnibyte Technology.
+## Capstone project for Omnibyte Technology.

-Android application that allows the user to take a picture and send it to Microsoft Azure services.
+Android application that allows the user to take a picture and send it to Microsoft Azure services for processing.
 The response is examined and the text can be pulled into a sample form using keywords.
+Uses Angular 7 and Typescript/Javascript.

 ionic cordova run android to run on android